Light-induced switching between singlet and triplet superconducting states: Results

-We now turn to a realistic model of a conventional centrosymmetric superconductor with strong spin-orbit coupling on the honeycomb lattice, with a putative closely-competing triplet pairing instability [Fig.~\ref{fig:honeycomb}a].
-The key aspects of this model can be found in a number of real systems, such as moir\'e heterostructures of transition metal dichalcogenides (e.g. MoS$_2$, WS$_2$, and WSe$_2$ \cite{Naik2018,Xian2021,Angeli2021,Kennes2021}) that approximately preserve inversion symmetry at low energies.
-Notably, recent experiments on MoTe$_2$/WSe$_2$ moir\'e bilayers demonstrate a highly tunable effective Kane-Mele model sharing key features with our model \cite{Zhao2022}.
-Rotation symmetry and energetics dictate that the chiral triplet states $\Delta_{p\pm i p} \equiv \frac{1}{\sqrt{2}}\left(\Delta_{p_x}\pm i\Delta_{p_y}\right)$ are \textit{stable} local free energy minima, while the nodal $\Delta_{p_x}$ and $\Delta_{p_y}$ states individually are not.
+We now turn to a realistic model of a conventional centrosymmetric superconductor with strong spin-orbit coupling on the honeycomb lattice, with a putative closely-competing triplet pairing instability [Fig.~\ref{fig:honeycomb}a]. { This models the low-energy physics near the Dirac points of several systems of recent interest, including kagome superconductors \cite{Mielke2021,Shi2022,Chakrabortty2023}, honeycomb materials with large spin-orbit coupling and recently-reported superconductivity \cite{PhysRevLett.111.136804,Liao2018,Zhao2020b}, and many moir\'e heterostructures of transition metal dichalcogenides \cite{Naik2018,Xian2021,Angeli2021,Kennes2021,Zhao2022}.} Rotation symmetry and energetics dictate that the chiral triplet states $\Delta_{p\pm i p} \equiv \frac{1}{\sqrt{2}}\left(\Delta_{p_x}\pm i\Delta_{p_y}\right)$ are stable local free energy minima, while the nodal $\Delta_{p_x}$ and $\Delta_{p_y}$ states individually are not.
 Figure \ref{fig:honeycomb}\textbf{c} depicts the free energy landscape with an equilibrium $s$-wave minimum and proximal $p \pm ip$ local minima.
-This is therefore a promising example of a truly \textit{metastable} non-equilibrium chiral superconducting state in a system with conventional $s$-wave order in equilibrium.
+This is therefore a promising example of a truly metastable non-equilibrium chiral superconducting state in a system with conventional $s$-wave order in equilibrium.

+{ The key parameter allowing singlet-triplet switching at first order in the gauge field $\mathbf{A}(t)$ is the coefficient $C^\mu_{ij}$ in Eq. (\ref{FN}).
+For the honeycomb model, up to first order in the spin-orbit coupling strength $\lambda$, this matrix element

+becomes a function of the (matrix-valued) non-Abelian Berry connection $\mathcal{A}^\mu_{\mathbf{k}mn} \equiv i\left\langle u_{m\mathbf{k}} | \partial_{k_\mu} u_{n\mathbf{k}}\right\rangle$.
+Since the energy eigenvalues of the Hamiltonian are at order $\lambda^2$ and higher, the dominant contribution to $\mathcal{C}^\mu$ for small $\lambda$ is therefore purely geometric in nature, controlled by the Berry connection.
+Notably, this effect is distinct from quantum-geometric corrections to the superfluid weight \cite{peotta2015,torma2022}, and can be equivalently expressed via the Fermi surface Berry connection at low temperatures (see Methods).}